erictt/computer-science-learning/source/_posts/cs6210/lesson-06.md

 * **Virtual Memory Manager (VMM)**: The VMM is responsible for managing the linear address space of a process by dividing it into regions and mapping those **memory regions** to specific **memory objects**.
 	* The abstraction of a memory object allows a region of virtual memory to be associated with a backing file, or swap space on the disk.
+	* allows a region of virtual memory to be associated with a backing file, or the swap space on the disk
+	* allow different regions of the same address space are mapped to the same memory object

 #### Pager Object